Dining

 The Best Soul Food Restaurants in Baton Rouge

-Soul food may not be the healthiest cuisine, but it’s good for your soul.
-And in Baton Rouge, Louisiana, that’s good enough.
+Soul food may is not known for its health attributes, but there’s no doubt that it’s good for your soul.
+And in Baton Rouge, Louisiana, that’s very beneficial.

 Baton Rouge has several great soul food spots known for serving delicious, authentic dishes.
 Here are some of the top-rated soul food restaurants in the area: